olivierhagolle/maja_peps/readme.md

 ## Examples

 Full_Maja processing on peps is still an alpha version.
 We need an approval from a manager to open it to all users.
 Meanwhile, go to the **old version** section.
+Using the on-demand MAJA process, two python programs are needed, one to submit the processing, and one to check completion, and to retrive the data it it is finished.

 ### full_maja_process

 This script will ask PEPS to process a continuous time series (from a begin date to an end date).
-It is currently limited to a maximum of one year and a minimum of two months.
+It is currently limited to a maximum of one year and a minimum of two months, it is also limited to the processing of 10 tiles in parallel  for all the users in the world.
+If this limit is reached, the process will be pending untin one of the processed ends.
 You will have to start a different command line for each tile you want to process.
 Because of issues with Sentinel-2 L1C products before the 1st of April 2016, full_maja processing must start after the 1st of April 2016.

 The command line is very simple :

  `python ./full_maja_process.py  -t 31TCJ -a peps.txt -d 2017-07-01 -f 2018-01-01 -g 31TCJ_20170101.log`